springgen-dev/springgen/README.md

 SpringGen is not just a template pack.
 It is a generator platform with a CLI and web UI that dynamically builds project structures based on selected configuration options.

 ---

-## How is SpringGen different?
+## How is SpringGen Different?

 ### vs Spring Initializr

-Spring Initializr creates the project foundation:
-- dependencies
-- build files
-- basic Spring Boot application

-SpringGen creates the application foundation:
-- layered backend structure
-- DTO patterns
+Spring Initializr gives you a project foundation — dependencies, build files, and a basic application entry point.
+SpringGen starts where Initializr stops:
+* Layered architecture with controllers, services, repositories
-- exception handling
+* DTO patterns and global exception handling
-- security scaffolding
-- Docker / CI setup
+* Security scaffolding (JWT + OAuth2)
+* Docker, CI/CD, and AWS deployment configuration

 ### vs JHipster

-JHipster is a powerful full-stack application generator with a large ecosystem, frontend generation, and many architecture choices.

-SpringGen is a lightweight backend-focused generator for developers who want an opinionated Spring Boot starting point without adopting a larger generator ecosystem.
+JHipster is a full-stack generator — frontend, backend, and ongoing project management through its own ecosystem.
+Powerful if you want everything generated and maintained for you.

+SpringGen is backend-only and disappears after generation.
+No frontend opinions, no generator dependencies left in your project, no new ecosystem to learn.
+Just clean, standard Spring Boot code you recognize and own from day one.

+> SpringGen sits between Initializr and JHipster — more structure than one, less ecosystem than the other.

 ---